kyoung/trek/README.md

 ### Engineering
 #### to Ops
 Engineering and Ops will have to work closely together to coordinate system repairs.
 Although engineering can identify damaged systems, ops has to assign repair teams to them.
+Additionally, if Engineering intends to push a system into override, they had best get engineering teams assigned to those systems to mitigate damage.

 #### to Science
 Science officers let Engineering know of changes to environmental conditions, which might impact the need for power balancing.
 Additionally, if science officers are intending to perform long-range scans, they should let Engineering know to boost power to sensor arrays.